AlongeNet/labtest/README.md

 # labtest
-Python laboratory with simple a sample
+Python laboratory with simple a samples